If You Want to Lose Weight After 50, Listen to Your Hormones!

 Menopause and weight gain often go together thanks to a combination of hormonal disharmony, slower metabolism and lifestyle factors.

 To achieve hormone harmony, it takes more than simply focusing on one hormone.
-So, for the next 4 weeks, I am going to introduce you to the 4 hormones that could be sabotaging your weight loss efforts.
+In fact, I will eventually introduce you to the 4 hormones that could be sabotaging your weight loss efforts.

 Today, we will discuss Estrogen and how it can impact your ability to lose weight after 50.